On the Complexity of Language Membership for Probabilistic Words: CFLs and Unambiguity

-This result above implies in particular\footnote{We do not know whether this is a generalization, because it is not known whether all 2-ambiguous CFLs can be written as the union of two uCFLs, cf \cite[Section 9.3, point (iv)]{wich2005ambiguity}.} that $\prob$ is hard already for 2-ambiguous linear CFLs.
-We only sketch the proof below, with details in Appendix~\ref{apx:hard2}.
+The result above implies in particular\footnote{We do not know whether this is a strengthening, because it is not known whether all 2-ambiguous CFLs can be written as the union of two uCFLs, cf \cite[Section 9.3, point (iv)]{wich2005ambiguity}.} that $\prob$ is hard already for 2-ambiguous linear CFLs.
+We note that the situation is very different for regular languages: in data complexity this is obvious because probabilistic membership to regular languages is always tractable (via determinization and \cref{prp:cyk}), and in combined complexity we will show tractability for $k$-ambiguous automata (see \cref{sec:morecombined}).